 While each market is unique (India in particular has not yet technically liberalized its market).
 The overall consensus was that liberalization – broadly speaking — opens domestic markets up to foreign competition and poses a threat to incumbent practices.
 The impact in each market, however, varies.
 From “insanely competitive” as Peter Brien described the Hong Kong market on one side — to currently minimally open India (allowing “fly-in fly-out” consultations with India-based clients by foreign lawyers, as Charandeep Kaur outlined).
 Singapore and Malaysia would I believe represent middle-ground liberalized markets moving toward increased liberalization.

 Korea is a market arguably on the brink of a hyper-competitive new age.
 Hee-Chul Kang described the Korean market as moving toward a situation where “no area of practice.
 Even domestic law will be ring-fenced” as against foreign competition.
 He also described his surprise that so many foreign firms had already entered or plan to enter the market (25 to date).

 Increased competition appears inevitable

-Given the increase in growth of the market coupled with increasing ease by which foreign competitors will enter liberalized Asian legal markets – domestic firms will need to make choices as to how aggressively they will compete in the future for business against these new market entrants.
+Given the increase in growth of the market coupled with the increasing ease by which foreign competitors will enter liberalized.
+Asian legal markets. domestic firms will need to make choices as to how aggressively.
+They will compete in the future for business against these new market entrants.